SanyamGarg12/Diabetes-Prediction/README.md

 - Tech Stack: Python, Biopython, Flask, HTML, CSS
 - Project Duration: April 24 - May 24

-This is a web application designed to predict the potential risk of type 2 diabetes by analyzing Single Nucleotide Polymorphisms (SNPs) in the input gene sequence.
+INSight Diabetes is a web application designed to predict the potential risk of type 2 diabetes by analyzing Single Nucleotide Polymorphisms (SNPs) in the input gene sequence.
 The application collects and utilizes gene sequence data from NCBI and ClinVar databases.

 Features